IBSim/VirtualLab/docs/source/examples/ml.rst

     2.82e-03, 7.08e-03, 5.33e-03, 8.09e-01, 6.76e+01, 3.17e+00, 1.78e+03
     -2.57e-03, 6.57e-03, 3.56e-03, -1.67e+00, 5.28e+01, 3.43e+00, 1.48e+03

-Images for each of the 4 temperature field are saved to the result directory, highlighting the multiple different temperature profiles which will deliver a maximum temperature of 600 C.
+Images for each of the 4 temperature field are saved to the result directory, highlighting the multiple different temperature profiles which will deliver a maximum temperature of 600 °C.

-Alongside these images you will find a comparison of the temperature profile generated by the GPR model with the simulation for the example specified by *Da.Index*, which in this case was example number 2.
+Alongside these images you will find a comparison for the example specified by *Da.Index* between the temperature profile generated by the GPR model and by the simulation.
+In this case, this was example number 2.
 The temperature profile from the simulation and GPR model are shown in :numref:`Fig. %s <PyPlot_09>`. and :numref:`Fig. %s <PyPlot_10>`. respectively.

 .. _PyPlot_09: